OpenBitcoinPrivacyProject/wallet-ratings/2015-1/criteria.md

 				<ol type="1">
 					<li>Usability:
 						<ol type="a">
-							<li>Number of clicks required to deviate from the default change functionality and receive change at a newly generated address.(5.95%)</li>
+							<li>Number of clicks required to deviate from the default change functionality and receive change at a newly generated address (5.95%)</li>
 						</ol>
 					</li>
 					<li>Quality:
 						<ol type="a">
-							<li>The position of the change output(s) in the transaction is random?(2,98%)</li>
+							<li>The position of the change output(s) in the transaction is random?
+(2,98%)</li>
-							<li>One or more change outputs are created which are close to the value of the desired spend?(1.98%)</li>
+							<li>One or more change outputs are created which are close to the value of the desired spend?
+(1.98%)</li>
-							<li>Some change output values are intentionally set to “round numbers” (a.k.a low number of significant digits)?(0.99%)</li>
+							<li>Some change output values are intentionally set to “round numbers” (a.k.a low number of significant digits)?
+(0.99%)</li>
 						</ol>
 					</li>
 					<li>Feedback:
 						<ol type="a">
-							<li>Change addresses are hidden from the normal receiving workflow by default to discourage using them as receiving addresses?(1.90%)</li>
+							<li>Change addresses are hidden from the normal receiving workflow by default to discourage using them as receiving addresses?
+(1.90%)</li>
-							<li>Preemptively indicates a loss of privacy when user elects to reuse change addresses as receiving addresses?(2.86%)</li>
+							<li>Preemptively indicates a loss of privacy when user elects to reuse change addresses as receiving addresses?
+(2.86%)</li>
 						</ol>
 					</li>
 				</ol>